|

 time.
 Don’t try to see everything.
 It’s impossible in one

 trip.
-But arrive by train and find one of the many hotels around the
+Arrive by train and find one of the many hotels around the

 Roma Termini (central train station), or dump the taxi from Da Vinci,